 All digestive systems are not created equal.
 What is suitable for human consumption or may appear healthy to you may actually be harmful to dogs.

-The Can Dogs Eat It App contains over 2,000 food entries and thirteen food categories, including fruit and veg, herbs and spices, nuts and seeds, grains, meat and offal, seafood, egg and dairy, human food.
+The Can Dogs Eat It App contains over 2,000 food entries and fourteen food categories, including fruit and veg, herbs and spices, nuts and seeds, grains, meat and offal, seafood, egg and dairy, human food, oils.

 For information and answers at your fingertips, load the app onto your mobile home screen.
 Wherever you go, you can check whether or not you can indulge those pleading eyes.